rage/java-programming/data/week3/index.md

 path: '/week-3'
 title: 'Week 3'
 overview: true
-hidden: true
+hidden: false
 ---

 In the third week of the course we look at splitting up programs into smaller parts called methods.
-Moreover, we look at adding information to list and array data structures, and handling information in string form.
+Moreover, we look at adding information to lists.
+We also look at how to find and fix errors in your code.

 <pages-in-this-section></pages-in-this-section>